Accounting Degrees, Schools & Resources Online

 Another option is to go through an online education program, especially if students live in a remote location or have a very busy schedule.
 Always check with Association to Advance Collegiate Schools of Business that the program and school you are looking at is accredited.
 Also, look into community colleges where you can earn or work towards earning an associate's degree in accounting and transferring into a four-year college or university.

-A Master of Science (M.S.) degree in Accounting generally takes a full year to complete.
+A Master of Science (M.S.) degree in Accounting generally takes a full year to complete at an accredited school.
 A Ph.D. in Accounting, which takes about four years to finish, involves studying accounting theory and research techniques, as well as teaching fundamentals.
 Each degree requires coursework and a thesis, depending on the individual program.
 Other degree options offer a variation on accounting, such as a Ph.D. in Business Management with an emphasis in accounting.

 Those who want to further their education can attend business school and earn a Master's of Business Administration with a strong focus in accounting or MBA in Professional Accounting.
 These programs incorporate business management skills with accounting theory and practice and usually offer a broader range of topics, ensuring a less specialized field of study.
 In order to earn an MBA, you will need to have a degree in a business-related field like accounting and take the Graduate Management Admissions Test, or GMAT to apply for business school.